Increasing arts access: Three images reflecting Arts Access Aotearoa's role in increasing access to the arts for everyone in Aotearoa

 Arts Access Aotearoa | Putanga Toi ki Aotearoa’s purpose is to increase access to the arts for people who experience barriers to participation as artists, performers, audience members, and gallery and museum visitors.
 It does this by working in the disability, mental health and Deaf communities, and through a network of community arts organisations called creative spaces.
 It also works with the professional arts sector to help them improve their access to Deaf and disabled audiences.

-Arts Access Aotearoa advise the Department of Corrections on its arts programmes and activities, and advocates for the arts as a tool to support the rehabilitative process of prisoners and their reintegration back into the community on release.
+Arts Access Aotearoa advises the Department of Corrections on its arts programmes and activities, and advocates for the arts as a tool to support the rehabilitative process of prisoners and their reintegration back into the community on release.

 It also provide a national advisory and advocacy service about access to the arts.
 This includes providing information, resources and research through its Information Centre.